ufz/ogs/web/content/docs/userguide/basics/quadrature.md

 | 3-sided prism       | 1       | 0     | **1** | 6       | 1     | **3** | 21      | 2     | *3*   | 28      | 2     | *5*   |
 | Pyramid             | 1       | 1     | **1** | 5       | 1     | **3** | 13      | 3     | *3*   | 13      | 3     | *3*   |

-Note, that on pyramids det(*J*) varies over the mesh element, even for linear elements.
+Note, that on pyramids det($J$) varies over the mesh element, even for linear elements.
 Therefore, for pyramids we are actually integrating a polynomial of higher degree than the degrees P and Q given in the table above.

 ## Extrapolation of integration point data to mesh nodes

-OpenGeoSys can extrapolate integration point data to mesh nodes for easy postprocessing. **Note, however, that the extrapolation procedures is not exact and can lead to more or less subtle errors that are hard to find!**
+OpenGeoSys can extrapolate integration point data to mesh nodes for easy post-processing. **Note, however, that the extrapolation procedures is not exact and can lead to more or less subtle errors that are hard to find!**

 Since OpenGeoSys extrapolates integration point data element-wise, the number of